pmem/syscall_intercept/README.md

 # Limitations: #
 * Only Linux is supported
 * Only x86\_64 is supported
-* Only tested with glibc, altought perhaps it works with some other libc implementations as well
+* Only tested with glibc, although perhaps it works with some other libc implementations as well
 * There are known issues with the following syscalls:
   * clone